Helen Ogilvy1

 F, #109235, d.
 1 October 1578

-Katherine Campbell was the daughter of Sir John Campbell of Calder and Muriel Calder.1,2 She married, firstly, James Ogilvy, Master of Ogilvy, son of James Ogilvy, 4th Lord Ogilvy of Airlie and Helen Sinclair.3 She married, secondly, David Lindsay, 9th Earl of Crawford, son of Walter Lindsay and unknown Erskine, in 1550.4 She died on 1 October 1578 at Brechin Castle, Angus, Scotland.3 Her will (dated 10 June to 10 August 1578) was probated on 2 June 1579.3
+Katherine Campbell was the daughter of Sir John Campbell, 1st of Cawdor and Muriel Calder.1,2 She married, firstly, James Ogilvy, Master of Ogilvy, son of James Ogilvy, 4th Lord Ogilvy of Airlie and Helen Sinclair, before 1 October 1539.3,4 She married, secondly, David Lindsay, 9th Earl of Crawford, son of Walter Lindsay and unknown daughter Erskine, in 1550.5 She died on 1 October 1578 at Brechin Castle, Angus, ScotlandG.3 Her will was proven (by probate) on 2 June 1579.3

-Katherine Campbell was also known as Catherine.5 Her married name became Ogilvy.
-As a result of her marriage, Katherine Campbell was styled as Countess of Crawford in 1550.
+She was also known as Catherine.6 From before 1 October 1539, her married name became Ogilvy.
+After her marriage, Katherine Campbell was styled as Countess of Crawford in 1550.
 From 1550, her married name became Lindsay.
+Her last will was dated from 10 June 1578 to 10 August 1578.

 Citations